By admin | 19th June, 2018 | 5 min read

-In the digital advertising world, Pay-per-click advertising focuses around an interest of how to lower CPC (cost-per-click).
+In the digital advertising world, Pay-per-click advertising focuses around an interest in how to lower CPC (cost-per-click).
 And the reason for this focus – if you are paying less for a click, then your cost per conversion (CPC) is also going to be less.
 Simple right?
-But not so simple!
+But not so simple.
+You should also understand how to reduce CPC.

 How would you plan, and begin where, as there are so many factors that contribute to the cost per click.
 Just lowering your bid (which might seem the easiest) probably won’t do in the beginning of your campaign!
 What strategic steps can result in improving your rank without breaking the bank?